www.

 consulate should always be sought.
 Note that

-guidebooks written before June 2008 will now have out of date
+guidebooks written before June 2008

 information about visas for Ecuador.